sbu-test-lab/jtetris/README.md

-# jtetris
+# JTetris: Java Tetris Game
-Implementation of a simple Tetris game with java language
+This repo contains implementation of a simple Tetris game with java language.
+Tetris is a tile-matching puzzle game originally designed and programmed by Alexey Pajitnov in the Soviet Union.
+The intention for this implementation is for educational purposes like design and implement a object oriented case study.
+Also this this implementation is based on formal requirements and specification, therefor it can be used for deriving specification based tests.

 ## Tetris Specificatin
  The game is played by a single player on a computer screen.
 A typical snapshot is shown in the following figure.